shidhincr/prabeesh.github.io/source/_posts/2013-03-07-a-simple-cuda-program.markdown

 keywords: [simple CUDA program, CUDA basic example, introduction to CUDA programming, CUDA for beginners, CUDA examples]
 comments: true
 ---
-Let's consider a simple example CUDA code to compute squares of 64 numbers.
+In my [previous post](/blog/2013/02/22/introduction-to-parallel-programing/) I wrote about introduction to parallel programming with CUDA.
+In this post explaining a simple example CUDA code to compute squares of 64 numbers.
 A typical GPU program consist of following steps.

     1- CPU allocates storage on GPU
     2- CPU copies input data from CPU to GPU